DomtronVox/StaticFarmSite/src/documents/Goats/sg-doublegate-z-glamour.md

 layout: goatpage.html
 collection: Goats
 ---
-dark gold and black buckskin random white spots
+Glamour is definitely the QUEEN of our goat herd.
+We were so glad to get the opportunity to buy her and introduce her to the next level with LA scores and DHIR milk tests.
+She is a dark gold and black buckskin random white spots

 ## Pedigree highlights